profe-soto-miracosta/L01-Hello-GOALS-in-CS/README.md

 4. **Test the code**

 Built in tests can check your code to see if you have made the changes correctly.
-The way these tests are run depends on your IDE.
+Run the test by clicking on the Erlenmeyer flask (cone flask) on the left-hand navigation menu, then clicking the play button, which becomes visible when you hover over one of the tests.
 If your code passes the test, a green checkmark will appear.
 If you see a red X, click on the expected message and investigate the differences.

 5. **Repeat steps 3 and 4 until done**